diku-dk/SysDev/Readme.md

 *Revise the GUI in the exercise session in Lecture 7, and adapt your program so it implements the MVC pattern.*

-In the solution to week 5 I have already adopted the MVC pattern, so this is almost a replay.
+In the solution to week 5 exercise 4, I have already adopted the MVC pattern, so this is almost a replay.

 I have instead added a test using the pytest framework.
 See https://www.jetbrains.com/help/pycharm/pytest.html for how to set this up

-If you prefer to use the unittests - feel free to do so, it is a matter of taste.
+If you prefer to use the unittests framework (as in the example in the course lecture) - feel free to do so, it is a matter of taste.

 The Tests (test) have been placed in a separate Test folder.
 Currently, the test will check if the employee class' get_age method is working correctly (it will fail if you run this test next year - consider how you could make the test more generic...)

+NB!
 Take a closer look at `@pytest.fixture` which allows you to generate code/objects for reuse in your tests

 When running the test you will get a "Test Results" report showing: